Online Adult-Gerontology Nurse Practitioner (AGNP) Programs

 Rider University offers an online post-master’s certificate in adult-gerontology primary care nurse practitioner (AGPCNP) to equip nurses with the skills and knowledge they need to provide primary care to the adult population.
 In addition, this online certificate offers a unique opportunity to broaden one’s practice within this specialty while taking courses online designed to provide a comprehensive and flexible learning experience.

 Applicants to this program must have a master’s degree in nursing, and applications are accepted for three different semesters; fall, spring, and summer.
-With the help of this online post-master’s certificate from Rider University, nurses can further advance their careers in adult gerontology and improve patient outcomes along the way.
+With the help of this online post-master’s certificate from Rider University, nurses can further advance their careers in adult-gerontology and improve patient outcomes along the way.

 • Location: Lawrenceville, NJ